 Mauricio Buitrago was born in Cali, Colombia on July 30, 1969.
 In school he developed his passion for cartooning at an early age.
 Soon after graduating from high school, he discovered his ability to bring to life his drawings through handcrafting cardboard and foam; this led him to design window displays for the local retail stores.
 Before long, he became well known and was engaged in several projects working on props for important events throughout the city.
 During that same period he was contacted by an editorial company from Miami, Florida, which needed cartoons and illustrations for their monthly publication, this was the platform for the beginning of a career in the U.S.

 In 1991, Buitrago moved to Florida to pursue his career in Graphic Design.
 Still freelancing, he enrolled in Commercial Art at the Art Institute of Ft.
 Lauderdale.
-He soon realized he was more interested in computer design and animation, therefore dropped out after 6 months.
-In 1993, he received a scholarship for Computer Arts at The International Fine Arts College, in Miami.
+He then moved on to Computer Animation where he received a scholarship for Computer Arts at The International Fine Arts College, in Miami.

 He went on to start his own screen-printing business in 1996 where he applied his computer design skills.
 Three years later, after selling his shop, Buitrago was offered to return to the editorial industry, becoming Creative Director for several publications in the Hispanic and American markets where he currently serves.